German-speaking Community of Belgium: History

 In the mid-1920s, there were secret negotiations between Germany and the kingdom of Belgium that seemed to be inclined to sell the region back to Germany as a way to improve Belgium's finances.
 A price of 200 million gold marks has been mentioned.
 At this point, the French government, fearing for the stability of the broader postwar order, intervened with Brussels and the Belgian-German talks were called off.

 The new cantons had been part of Belgium for just 20 years when, in 1940, they were retaken by Germany in World War II.
 The majority of people of the east cantons welcomed this as they considered themselves German.
 Following the defeat of Germany in 1945, the cantons were once again annexed by Belgium, and as a result of alleged collaboration with Nazi Germany an attempt was made to de-Germanize the local population by the Belgian and Walloon authorities.

 In the early 1960s, Belgium was divided into four linguistic areas, the Dutch-speaking Flemish area, the French-speaking area, the bilingual capital of Brussels, and the German-speaking area of the east cantons.
 In 1973, three communities and three regions were established and granted internal autonomy.
 The legislative Parliament of the German-speaking Community, Rat der Deutschsprachigen Gemeinschaft, was set up.
 Today the German-speaking Community has a fair degree of autonomy, especially in language and cultural matters, but it still remains part of the region of predominantly French-speaking Wallonia.
 There has been much argument in the past few years that the German-speaking Community should also become its own region, which is an ongoing process with the permanent transfer with the previous accord of some competences concerning social policy, conservation of sites and monuments, environment protection policy, transport, the financing of municipalities, among other things from the Walloon Region.
 One of the proponents of full regional autonomy for the German-speaking Community is Karl-Heinz Lambertz, the minister-president from 1999 to 2014.
-Especially regional autonomy for spatial planning, city building and housing should be considered, according to the government of the German-speaking Community.
+According to the government of the German-speaking Community, special consideration should be given to regional autonomy for spatial planning, city building, and housing.